deeleman/learning-angular2/README.md

 ### Disclaimer

-While the Angular 2 project keeps moving forward and has not a stable version, breaking changes in the codebase may affect the reliability of the code examples provided.
+While the Angular 2 project keeps moving forward and has not reached a final version, breaking changes in the codebase may affect the reliability of the code examples provided.

 The author will do its best to keep the code samples provided as up-to-date as possible, but we understand that you may encounter outdated snippets or missing scripts.
 Please post your enquiries in the [issues page](https://github.com/deeleman/learning-angular2/issues) should you require further assistance.